Have a question about shooting with me? Don't see it in the list below? Please feel free to reach out and ask!

 You take a lot of pictures!
 Do I get them all?

 While you may hear my camera click often, that doesn’t mean every shot is a keeper.
 Like that infamous picture of Beyonce that has been floating around now for some time- you don’t want to see every picture!
 Trust me to choose which ones to send you- they’ll be the best of the shoot only!

 What if I don’t want my pictures online?

 Since online marketing (website, Facebook and other social media, blogging) are a crucial part of a photographer’s business, to ensure that we continue to grow, photographers price their images accordingly to allow for use of the images online.
 If you would like your images to not appear on social media or in a blog, please feel free to discuss it with me.
-I completely understand not wanting images online, as some sessions are private or very personal.
+I understand not wanting images online, as some sessions are private or very personal and will work with you on this.
 I do ask that you select a number of pre-approved images to allow for physical portfolio and website galleries, but they will not appear on Facebook or in a blog.
 There may be an added fee for this.